EnmanuelMartinsAbilheira/EnmanuelMartinsAbilheira/README.md

 - graduate of computer systems engineering at the IPCA university
 - Passionate Full stack developer and self-taught artificial intelligence
 - Play chess in spare time
 - Currently attending a master's degree in Applied Artificial Intelligence.
+[My Degree](https://github.com/EnmanuelMartinsAbilheira/Masters_Degree_in_Applied_Artificial_Intelligence)
-- I am currently open for an internship or a new job opportunity, this is [my resume](https://github.com/EnmanuelMartinsAbilheira/EnmanuelMartinsAbilheira/raw/main/assets/csv/)
+- I am currently open for an internship or a new job opportunity, this is [My Resume](https://github.com/EnmanuelMartinsAbilheira/EnmanuelMartinsAbilheira/raw/main/assets/csv/)

 <br><br>